-A straightforward way could be flattening the system model and applying directly the verification technique discussed in [6].
+A straightforward way could be flattening the system model and applying directly the verification technique discussed in [Cor00b].
 However, a wiser approach would be trying to simplify first the system model by transforming it into a total-equivalent one, through transformations from a library already proved to be correctness-preserving.
 Such transformations are a mathematical tool that allows a significant improvement in the verification cost.
-The improvement is possible because of the following observation: the smaller the model is, the lower the verification cost becomes, in terms of both time and memory.
-Therefore we try to reduce the model aiming at obtaining a simpler one, still semantically equivalent, so that the correctness is preserved.
+The improvement is possible because of a simple observation: the smaller the model is, the lower the verification cost becomes, in terms of both time and memory.
+Therefore we try to reduce the model aiming to obtain a simpler one, still semantically equivalent, so that the correctness is preserved.

 We start by using the transformation rule illustrated in Figure 6 on the refinement of the basic cell, so that we obtain the subnet of Figure 7(b).
-Note that in this transformation step, no time is spent on-line in proving the transformation itself because transformations are proved off-line (once in a lifetime) and stored in a library.
-Since the subnets of Figures 7(a) and 7(b) are total-equivalent (there is no need to prove that these two subnets are total-equivalent because the transformation rule guarantees so), the functionality of the entire GMDFa remains unchanged.
-Using other simple transformation rules (not discussed in this paper), it is possible to obtain a simpler, still total-equivalent, representation of the basic cell as shown in Figure 7(c).
+Note that in this transformation step, no time is spent in proving the transformation itself because it is part of a library.
+Since these two subnets (Figures 7(a) and 7(b)) are total-equivalent, the functionality of the entire GMDF α remains unchanged.
+Using other simple transformation rules (not discussed in this report), it is possible to obtain a simpler, still total-equivalent, representation of the basic cell as shown in Figure 7(c).
 Applying again the transformation rule of Figure 6, the basic cell refinement is further simplified into the single-transition net of Figure 7(d).
 Finally we check the specification against the simplest model of the system, that is, the one in which the refinement of the basic cells $S{3,i}$ is the net shown in Figure 7(d).
-We have verified the above two formulas and the model of the GMDF α indeed satisfies its specification for both K=4 and K=8.
-The verification times using UPPAAL [16] on a Sun Ultra 10 workstation are shown in the last row of Table 1.
+We have verified the above two formulas and such a model of the GMDF α indeed satisfies its specification.
+The verification using UPPAAL